audioscavenger/rkit/README.md

 Do you use command Prompt that often?
 Are you a shortcut nerd?
 Wouldn't that be awesome to have access to the most powerful command line tools in the world aka `Unix tools` in Windows??

-Seek no more, here it is.
+Look no more, here it is.
 A simple batch that downloads all the good stuff for you without the need to install ANYTHING at all.

 # Presentation
 This batch purpose is to create a portable Resource Kit folder with UNIX-like commands for your convenience.